-Over the last year, safety has been the top concern for business owners all over the world, and we’ve seen quick response (or QR) codes make a comeback as part of this pivot.
+Over the last years, safety has been the top concern for business owners all over the world, and we’ve seen quick response (or QR) codes make a comeback as part of this pivot.
 Whether for touch-free restaurant menus or contactless transactions, QR codes are now easier than ever to use.
+You can also add a QR code to your business cards.
 With most smartphones, you just need to position the code within your camera and a URL will automatically generate.

 When it comes to your small business, there are a lot of places you can add a QR code, including on everyday marketing materials like:

 - Magnetic car signs

 - Window decals

 - Sheet stickers

 - Vinyl banners